[Yamagata Prefecture] Walking through Tokamachi and Nanokamachi in Yamagata City, where the scent of the Edo period remains

 - URL: Yamagata Marugotokan Beni no Kura

 Maruju Oya, headquartered in Tokamachi, is a manufacturer and distributor of fermented foods such as soy sauce, miso, seasonings, and pickles.
-The company was founded in 1844 by a former vassal of the Yamagata clan who turned into a safflower merchant.
-The old storehouse facing the main street is a valuable building from the time of the company's founding that survived the big fire.
-It is currently a residence and is not open to the public.
+The company was founded in 1844 as a government-sponsored merchant who was a vassal of the Yamagata domain and later became a safflower merchant.
+The former storehouse facing the main street is a valuable building from the time of the company's founding that survived a major fire.
+It is now a residence and is not open to the public

 - Address: 3-10-1 Tokamachi, Yamagata City